Looking for a Used Yaris in your area?

 Owners of the 2011 (and almost identical 2010) Toyota Yaris seem to buy the economy car primarily for commuting.
 Although owners fairly consistently like the Yaris’s price and fuel economy, other factors receive mixed reviews.
 Some owners are surprisingly pleased at the amount of pep they find in the small engine, but do comment on engine and road noise at higher speeds.
 Others comment that highway speeds and wind are not kind to the otherwise easy handling of the lightweight car.
 The centered instrument gauges appear to be as disconcerting to owners as they are to the experts, and most would prefer them in their traditional location in front of the driver for easier visibility.
 While some owners feel that the ride is surprisingly solid and the interior feels surprisingly high quality, others comment on the uncomfortable seats and cheap feel of the plastic.
 Overall, however, owners seem to be content with their purchase of a basic, economy car and are even surprised by the feel of the interior and agility of the handling.

-Talk about the 2011 Toyota Yaris
+2011 Toyota Yaris Top Comparisons

 Toyota Yaris Questions